Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 <div class="text-sm font-mono uppercase tracking-widest">Print run 04.2026 · Edition I</div>

 </section>Don't: apply the Letterpress treatment to a generic SaaS pitch about onboarding flows.
-The aesthetic carries craft and place; it requires a product with a story that earns it.
+The aesthetic carries craft and place; it needs a product with a story that earns it.
 If your product is API automation, the Letterpress Hero will read as costume.

 16. The Postcard Hero

 The hero is shaped like a postcard.
 A wide rectangle (roughly 16:9 or 4:3) sits centered in the viewport with surrounding paper.
-Inside the rectangle: a left side with the message (handwritten-feel headline, a few lines of body), a right side with an "address" (brand name, location, web address, formatted like a postal address).
+Inside: a left side with the message (handwritten-feel headline, a few lines of body), a right side with an "address" (brand name, location, web address, formatted like a postal address).
 A horizontal hairline divides the two halves, the way a real postcard's reverse is divided.

 When it works: travel software, mapping, location-based products, hospitality, agencies with a strong "from somewhere" identity, anything where place is part of the brand.
-Also useful as a friendly tone for indie products with a personal voice.
+Also a friendly tone for indie products with a personal voice.

 <section class="bg-[#EAE5D8] min-h-screen flex items-center justify-center p-8">